SiobhanP1/art-shop-ecommerce-store/README.md

 * Github Kanban board: User Stories were moved from 'To-do' to 'In Progress' to 'Complete' as work progressed.
 * Tasks and Acceptance Criteria were identified and listed for user stories.

-## UX
+## UI & UX

-Much work remains to be completed in terms of providing a coherant and visually-appealing style.
+The site is very basic in terms of design.
+Much work remains to be completed in terms of providing a more coherant and visually-appealing style.

 ### Layout